Energy rating labels provide consumers with information on the energy efficiency of a product.. There are two main types of labels:

 The appliance’s relevant test standard, for example Australian and New Zealand Standards, define these algorithms and test procedures for measuring energy consumption and minimum energy performance criteria.
 Appliances must meet these criteria before they can be granted an Energy Rating Label.

 A continuous improvement in appliance performance over time has meant that many of the products meet the performance requirements for 4, 5 or 6 stars on their label.
-In some product categories, the label design has been changed to incorporate ten stars rather than six.
+The label design for all product categories has now been changed to incorporate up to ten stars rather than a maximum of six stars.
 This introduced a tougher standard for calculating star ratings which prevents clustering and encourages manufacturers to keep improving the energy efficiency of appliances.

 The star ratings of all appliances are reviewed from time to time and the star rating formulae are changed as appliance efficiency improves.